 3. Switching Story B (Old Way Wins)

 The story above could take a different turn after the customer hires the new way.
-It could take them from being already dissatisfied to off-scale unhappiness or frustration if the new way’s onboarding process proves too complex or difficult to implement.
+It could take them from being dissatisfied to off-scale unhappiness or frustration if the new way’s onboarding process proves too complex or difficult to implement.

-At this point, the customer hits bottom and, this time decides to fire the new way and revert back to their old way.
+At this point, the customer hits bottom and, this time decides to fire the new way and revert to their old way.
 This reversion is usually quick since the old way is already familiar to them (status quo).

 Notice that this time the happiness level of getting the job done with the old way is lower than before because the customer is still worked up about all the extra run-around they just did.